BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 ~~~

-Git (2.28+) allows configuration of the name of the branch created when you
+Git (starting with version 2.28) allows configuration of the name of the branch created when you
 initialize any new repository.
 We wil use that feature to set it to `main` so it matches what GitHub uses: